cooperleong00/Awesome-LLM-Interpretability/README.md

 # Awesome-LLM-Interpretability

-An curated list of LLM Interpretability related material.
+A curated list of LLM Interpretability related material.

 ## Tutorial